Significant Copper, Nickel and Gold Results From Karratha District

 - 19 m @ 0.35% Cu, 0.18% Ni and 0.012% Co from 60 m (KC360), including 8 m @ 0.48% Cu, 0.24% Ni and 0.014% Co from 70 m.

-- These promising assay results are reported from Novo's drilling program in the Karratha District, where Novo is exploring for high-grade Au (Cu-Co) adjacent to Artemis Resources Limited's ("Artemis") ARV Carlow Castle Au (Cu-Co) discovery ("Carlow Castle") and Ni-Cu-Co adjacent to Azure Minerals Limited's ("Azure") AZS Andover Ni-Cu-Co discovery ("Andover").
+- These promising assay results are reported from Novo’s drilling program in the Karratha District, where Novo is exploring for high-grade Au (Cu-Co) adjacent to Artemis Resources Limited’s (“Artemis”) (ASX:ARV) Carlow Castle Au (Cu-Co) discovery (“Carlow Castle”) and Ni-Cu-Co adjacent to Azure Minerals Limited’s (“Azure”) (ASX:AZS) Andover Ni-Cu-Co discovery (“Andover”).

 - Novo is currently conducting downhole EM (“DHEM”) on Ni-Cu-Co targets at the Southcourt, NRV06, and Milburn Prospects.